 5. Don’t jump too far ahead in the process.

 This happens to everyone, even to seasoned pros!
 But for beginners, this can kill motivation.
 When you’re looking at code you don’t understand, don’t worry.
 You will soon.
-As frustrating as it may be, we recommend taking your time in mastering the fundamentals, to make everything easier thereafter.
+As frustrating as it may be, we recommend taking your time in mastering the fundamentals to make everything easier after that.

 Now that we know what NOT to do…what to do instead

-Where is the best place to start in this vast and deep sea of options and opportunities?
-The answer is, the beginning.
+Where is the best place to start in this vast, deep sea of options and opportunities?
+The answer is the beginning.
 More specifically, with why you want to learn to code.

 Start with WHY you want to learn to code